AsMaNick/CommivoyagerProblem/README.md

 ## Console version

 The console version is located in directory 'console'.
-To run console version you should firstly compile all c++ source code in directory 'solutions'.
-After that you can run console utilite by executing file 'utilite.bat'.
+To run console version you should first compile all c++ source code in directory 'solutions'.
+After that, you can run console utility by executing file 'utility.bat'.

-In this utilite you can perform following commands:
+In this utility you can perform the following commands:

 * `gener n mx` - generate test with `n` random points each of them has coordinates `x y` (`1 <= x, y <= mx`)
 * `gener_circle n rad_1 rad_2 ... rad_k` - generate test with `n` random points each of them is lies on some of `k` circles
-* `show` - show generated graph
+* `show` - show the generated graph
-* `run solution_name` - execute one of the compiled solution on the generated graph
+* `run solution_name` - execute one of the compiled solutions on the generated graph
 * `run all` - execute all of the compiled solutions
 * `apply optimization_name solution_name` - apply specified optimization to the specified solution
 * `apply optimization_name all` - apply specified optimization to all solutions that were previously run